 Unfortunately, many good plans and campaigns are spoilt by poor execution.
 Lots of small businesses:

 - Don’t spend enough time executing their plans, and miss deadlines because marketing is not given sufficient importance.

-- Execute their plan in a hurry and only in part.
+- Execute their plan in too hurry with poor quality results.

-- Implement plans without consistent creativity and without attention to detail or discipline.
+- Implement plans without consistent creativity, off-brand and without attention to detail or discipline.